AkhilWarke/Taiyoo_Akhilesh/README.md

 Our app also includes a comprehensive landing page that serves as your gateway to the contact management features and the interactive charts and maps.

-## Things to Know

-This project was implemented with react typescript library.
-It makes use of TailwindCSS, React Router v6, redux, axios, and React Query.
-The objectives of this application include:

-### Objectives for Contacts Page
+# 🤩 Main Features of this Contacts Page :-

-- The app should have a form for adding new contacts
+The application should feature a form for creating new contacts.
-- The app should display a list of all added contacts
+The application should present a list of all the contacts that have been added.
-- Each contact should have a button to view the contacts details
+Each contact should include a button to view its detailed information.
-- The app should be able to edit and delete contacts
+The application should support the ability to modify and remove contacts.
-- Make use of Redux to store the contact data
+Implement Redux to manage the contact data storage.

 ### Objectives for Charts and Maps Page